Azure/acr/docs/preview/connected-registry/quickstart-deploy-connected-registry-kubernetes.md

 - [Install or upgrade Azure CLI](https://docs.microsoft.com/cli/azure/install-azure-cli) to version >= 2.30.0
   - If you're using a local install, sign in with Azure CLI by using the [az login](https://docs.microsoft.com/en-us/cli/azure/reference-index#az_login) command.
 To finish the authentication process, follow the steps displayed in your terminal.
 See [Sign in with Azure CLI](https://docs.microsoft.com/en-us/cli/azure/authenticate-azure-cli) for additional sign-in options.
 - The Azure CLI commands in this article are formatted for the Bash shell.
 If you're using a different shell like PowerShell or Command Prompt, you may need to adjust line continuation characters or variable assignment lines accordingly.
 This article uses variables to minimize the amount of command editing required.
-- A connected registry resource in Azure as described in the [Create connected registry using the CLI][quickstart-connected-registry-cli] quickstart guide.
+- A connected registry resource in Azure as described in the [Create connected registry using the CLI](https://docs.microsoft.com/en-us/azure/container-registry/quickstart-connected-registry-cli) quickstart guide.
 Both, `ReadWrite` and `ReadOnly` modes will work for this scenario.
 - An up-and-running Kubernetes cluster.
 If you don't have one, you can create a cluster using one of these options:
     - [Kubernetes in Docker](https://kind.sigs.k8s.io/)
     - [K3s: Lightweight Kubernetes](https://rancher.com/docs/k3s/latest/quick-start/) cluster.